alexfishy12/youtube-to-mp3/README.md

 The application uses `PORT` from the ".env.local" file to host your app on that port.
 For example, if `PORT=50000`, then once the app is running, you'd navigate to
 [http://localhost:50000](http://localhost:50000) with your browser to see the result.

+The app will only run if the terminal you ran the command "npm start" is running.
+If you close it out, the app will shut down.

+Once the installation is done, you can start the app in the future by navigating into the project directory, and in the terminal, run command `npm start`.